 The court agreed to postpone its ruling until March 21, 2022, when a new hearing will be held to review the preferences of the full group of investors, at which point the court will decide the best path forward to recoup the investor’s funds.
 We will continue to watch this case as it develops.

-If you require legal guidance with a financial advisor fraud and/or investment loss matter, contact Milosevic Fiske LLP.
+If you require legal guidance with a financial advisor fraud and/or investment loss matter, contact Milosevic & Associates.
 Our highly experienced litigation lawyers help clients see through the dense forest of even the most complicated disputes through the use of receiverships.
 We regularly represent clients whose investments, savings, and wealth management plans have been negatively impacted by the actions of their financial advisors.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.